deepakgonda/sails-hook-kue-based-jobs/README.md

 - Step 2:
     sails lift

-This will automatically create a config file in your api/config folder and `jobs` directory in the api folder with some demo job processors.
+This will automatically create a config file with name `kue-jobs.js` in your api/config folder and `jobs` directory in the api folder with some demo job processors.
 You can customize and add your own if you want.

 To schedule a job inside your controller/actions/helpers just follow the job scheduling example at [**Kue Docs**](https://github.com/Automattic/kue#creating-jobs) with only one change i.e you will get the `queue` object from sails global.
 For example: